bablooqa/React_Assignments/react-router-medium-assignment.md

 # React.js Mini Project Assignment

+## Project Title
-## Project Title: Task Manager Web App
+**Task Manager Web Application**

+---

-## Objective
+# Objective

-The goal of this assignment is to build a **Task Manager Application using React.js** where users can create, update, delete, and manage their daily tasks.
+The goal of this assignment is to build a **Task Manager Web Application using React.js**.
+Students will create an application where users can manage daily tasks such as creating, updating, completing, and deleting tasks.

-This project will help students practice:
+This project will help students learn and practice:

-- React Components
+- React project structure
+- Functional components
 - React Hooks (useState, useEffect)
-- Props and State management
+- Props and component communication
-- Form handling
+- CRUD operations
 - Conditional rendering
-- Local storage usage
+- Working with browser localStorage
-- Basic UI styling
+- UI structuring

 ---

-# Project Description
+# Project Overview

-You need to build a **Task Manager Web Application** where users can:
+Students need to build a **Task Manager application** where users can:

-- Add new tasks
+- Add tasks
-- Edit existing tasks
+- Edit tasks
+- Delete tasks
 - Mark tasks as completed
-- Delete tasks
 - Filter tasks (All / Completed / Pending)

-All tasks should be **saved in browser local storage** so that tasks remain after page refresh.
+- Save tasks in local storage so data persists after refresh

 ---

+# Technologies to Use

+Students should use:

+- React.js
+- JavaScript (ES6+)
+- HTML
+- CSS / Bootstrap / Tailwind (optional)

+---

-# Required Features
+# Functional Requirements

 ## 1. Add New Task

-Users should be able to add a task using an input form.
+Users should be able to create a new task using a form.

-Task fields:
+The form should include:

 - Task Title
 - Task Description